Molino rescues T&T’s blushes; Soca Warriors claw back to hold Grenada 2-2

 Both coaches had turned to their bench by then and Trinidad and Tobago head coach Dennis Lawrence got more joy from his changes.

-Central defender Curtis Gonzales won possession near the centre circle and immediately played it into the channel for his former Defence Force colleague, Boatswain, to chase.
-And Boatswain’s finish was wonderful, as he allowed the ball to run before arrowing an angled effort—first time—into the far corner.
+Central defender Curtis Gonzales won possession near the centre circle and immediately played it into the channel for Boatswain, his former Defence Force colleague, to chase.
+Boatswain’s finish was wonderful, as he allowed the ball to run before arrowing an angled effort—first time—into the far corner.

 The clock showed 88 minutes.

-The local fans roared their approval—a retort to the increasingly feisty Grenadian contingent in the covered stands.
+The local fans roared their approval—a retort aimed at the increasingly feisty Grenadian contingent in the covered stands.
 And, two minutes into stoppage time, Molino gained parity for the hosts as he controlled another perceptive long pass from Gonzales before burying past Belfon for the equaliser.

-Lawrence promised to make Trinidad and Tobago champions of the Caribbean again.
-On this evidence, they are taking the long route.
+Lawrence promised to make Trinidad and Tobago champions of the Caribbean again; on this evidence, they certainly aren’t taking the shortcut.

 (Teams)